Vineet McCarty: Naval career

-As a Captain, McCarty served as the defence adviser to the High Commissioner of India to the Republic of Singapore.
+In the rank of Captain, McCarty served as the defence adviser to the High Commissioner of India to the Republic of Singapore.
 During this tenure, he had concurrent accreditation to the Republic of the Philippines.
-He is an alumnus of the Defence Services Staff College, Wellington and the National Defence College, New Delhi.
+He also served as the Command Plans officer at Headquarters Eastern Naval Command.
+In 2017, he attended the National Defence College, New Delhi.
+As a Commodore, he served as the Commodore (Naval Plans) at naval headquarters.

 Flag rank

 McCarty was promoted to flag rank in February 2020 and was appointed Assistant Chief of Naval Staff (Staff Requirements) (ACNS SR) at naval headquarters.

 He took command of the Western Fleet on 15 November 2022 as the Flag Officer Commanding Western Fleet from Rear Admiral Sameer Saxena.
+After a year-long tenure, he relinquished charge to Rear Admiral C. R. Praveen Nair.
+For his tenure as FOCWF, he was awarded the Ati Vishisht Seva Medal on 26 January 2024.
+In the same month, he was promoted to the rank of Vice Admiral and appointed Commandant of Indian Naval Academy.
+After a short stint as Commandant, he took over as the Controller Personnel Services at NHQ.